MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 The key point is connectors in the same group can share data, while connectors in different groups cannot share data through Power Platform.

 ### The impact of blocked data group
-Data cannot be altogether restricted to flow to a specific service by marking that connector as **Blocked**.
+Data can be restricted altogether to flow to a specific service by marking that connector as **Blocked**.
 For example, if you place Facebook and Twitter in the **Blocked** group, makers cannot create a Power App or Power Automate resource that uses Facebook connector.
 This in turn restricts data flows to this service using Power Platform.

-All third party connectors can be blocked.
+All third-party connectors can be blocked.
 All Microsoft owned Premium connectors (except Common Data Service) can be blocked.

 ### List of connectors that cannot be blocked
 **Standard** licensed connectors where the service is owned by Microsoft cannot be classified as **Blocked** through DLP policies.
 They can be classified into **Business** or **Non-Business** data groups.
 These connectors broadly fall into following categories: